-Appealing to the philosophy of showering with Crop Cleanser, you also want to regularly apply Crop Preserver.
+Appealing to the philosophy of showering with Crop Cleanser, you also want to regularly apply Crop Preserver™ ball deodorant.
 It also uses a lasting pH formula.
 It adds to that by helping you control moisture levels under your shorts.
 Best of all, it keeps you feeling cool and fresh throughout the day.

-In addition to Crop Preserver, there’s a final tool in your kit: Crop Reviver.
+In addition to Crop Preserver, there’s a final tool in your kit: Crop Reviver™ ball toner.
 We recommend a spritz or two after applying your deodorant, but its usefulness extends farther.
 At any point that you need a little refresher throughout the day, a spritz or two is all it takes.
 It’s perfectly gentle, so you can’t over apply it.

-The biggest thing to remember is the primary difference between the resources in the Perfect Package 2.0 and chemical hair removal creams.
-Manscaping tools are designed for your junk.
+The biggest thing to remember is the primary difference between the resources at MANSCAPED and chemical hair removal creams.
+Male grooming tools are designed for your junk.
 They’re specifically made to give you better and safer control of your manhood.
-They’re also supplemented by the vast knowledge bank available at Manscaped.com.
+They’re also supplemented by the vast knowledge bank available at MANSCAPED.COM.
 With such a resource, you won’t be walking into this blindly.
-You’ll know everything necessary to turn your manscaping routine into an enjoyable part of your lifestyle.
+You’ll know everything necessary to turn your grooming routine into an enjoyable part of your lifestyle.